 Import Export registration certificate is needed to export/import any product and it plays an immense role in a business.
 Apart from other incentives, some major features for Import Export registration.

-An importer-exporter have to register the company with several authorities and institutions that directly or indirectly assist the organization to conduct trade.
+An importer-exporter has to register the company with several authorities and institutions that directly or indirectly assist the organization to conduct trade.
 Mentioned below are some of the institutions to register the company with IEC:

-b) Open Bank Account: Importer and Exporters need to open a company bank account in the commercial bank authorized by (RBI) to deal in foreign currency transactions.
+b) Open Bank Account: Importers and Exporters need to open a company bank account in the commercial bank authorized by (RBI) to deal in foreign currency transactions.
 Any kind of monetary transaction company is directed through this account.
 Such a bank also assists as a source of pre-shipment and post-shipment finance for the exporters.

 d) Attaining Permanent Account Number (PAN): An exporter must register its company with Income Tax Authorities and attain a Permanent Account number to avail of export income benefits.